porscheofficial/distribution_and_volume_based_isolation_forest/README.md

 ## Contributing

-This GNN-based oracle factory is openly developed in the wild and contributions (both internal and external) are highly appreciated.
+This repository is openly developed in the wild and contributions (both internal and external) are highly appreciated.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) on how to get started.

 If you have feedback or want to propose a new feature, please [open an issue](https://github.com/porscheofficial/porscheofficial.github.io/issues).